Retropikzel/foreign-c/README.md

 Any help in form of constructive advice and bug reports are appreciated.

-[Documentation](https://retropikzel.neocities.org/r7rs-pffi/) or run mkdocs serve or see docs/.
+Run mkdocs serve or see docs/.

 [Issue trackers](https://sr.ht/~retropikzel/r7rs-pffi/trackers)